CSLewin/NeonSunset/NEON SUNET.md

 Hacking requires **Intent, Access, and Preparation.**
 The outcome of the hack is described by **DC: Duration and Consequence.**

+**[TODO: WRITE THE HARD/SOFT MECHANICS FIRST, THEN WRITE THE FLUFF TO JUSTIFY IT.]**

+Probably keep a split between hard/soft and info/device.
+It charts well, and simplifies hacking to Target (Info or Access) and Method (Hard or Soft).

+- Time is the immutable exchange.
+  - You can buy protection from damage and exposure (backup hardware, ampoules of CSF coolant, a fake license)
+  - You can redline your gear to go faster (at a skill penalty)
+  - But you can't buy more time.
+- Hard is fast--which makes it inefficient, but hard to stop and easy to notice.
+Hard risks damage.
+- Soft is slow--which makes it efficient, but easy to stop and hard to notice.
+Soft risks exposure.

 #### Intent